 We live in an awesome time period of low-cost-to-start business opportunities.
 Aka, low-barrier-to-entry opportunities such as websites, Etsy shops, and eBay stores.
 Find out tons of free info on Youtube for whatever interests you.

 Additionally, you may find that as you start taking action, you’re surprised at how much is possible.
 You may have more free time than you think, especially if you don’t have kids.

 Whatever you choose to do, go forth thoughtfully.
 Do research.
 Consider your investments of both time and money carefully.
 Use common sense while simultaneously following your heart.

-Know this about finding a career you love:
+Know this about finding a career path you love:

-You don’t have to be the very best at something to be successful.
+You don’t have to be the very best at something to find a career path you love and be successful.
 But you do have to do your best with integrity and a certain amount of joy.

 Everybody has something they are good at.
 It’s up to you to discover what you enjoy and where you shine.